 - 2-3 cups steamed white rice

-- First make the sauce.
-Combine water, soy sauce, garlic, ginger, brown sugar, and honey in a medium sauce pan and whisk to combine.
-Bring to a boil over medium-high heat.
-Stir together cold water and corn starch until dissolved, then whisk into boiling sauce and reduce heat to medium-low.
+- Stir together cold water and corn starch until dissolved, then whisk into boiling sauce and reduce heat to medium-low.
 Remove from heat, stir in sesame seeds, and allow to cool while you prepare the veggies and salmon.

 - Drizzle with remaining sauce and serve immediately OR follow next step for meal prep.

-- For meal prep: divide rice, salmon, and veggies between four resealable containers and teriyaki sauce in it's own small container.
-Refridgerate for up to 1 week.
+- Divide rice, salmon, and veggies between four resealable containers and teriyaki sauce in it’s own small container.
+Refrigerate for up to 1 week.
 To reheat, simply remove the lid from the containers and microwave for 2-4 minutes until hot throughout.
 (See tip) Serve with reheated remaining teriyaki sauce.

 Pro Tip for reheating: I highly recommend investing in an inexpensive plastic splatter guard (sold at almost any grocery store like Walmart, Target, etc) and using whenever you are reheating, especially for a dish like this one – not only will it keep your microwave from getting messy, it will also act as a bit of a steamer and keep a lot of the natural moisture in the food so it doesn’t get dried out.